mknxdev/es6-model/README.md

 Additionally, you'll need to install this Babel package to make your models working:
 [@babel/plugin-proposal-class-properties](https://github.com/babel/babel/tree/master/packages/babel-plugin-proposal-class-properties).

-*Note: This package is actually needed because the "class properties" concept is not an official ECMA standard yet.
+*Note: This package is currently needed because the "class properties" concept is not an official ECMA standard yet.
 This repo will be updated when the standard will become available.*

 ## Installation